 RHEP Program Leadership

-A graduate of Regent University, Dr. Sparks holds his Doctorate of Education, Certificate of Advanced Graduate Studies in Organizational Leadership (CAGS), and Masters in Special Education from Regent University and his Bachelor of Science in Psychology from Liberty University.
-Dr. Sparks professional interests include Special Education Law, Assistive Technology, and Organizational Leadership.
+A graduate of Regent University, Dr. Sparks holds his Doctorate of Education, Certificate of Advanced Graduate Studies in Organizational Leadership (CAGS), and Masters in Special Education from Regent University.
+He earned his Bachelor of Science in Psychology from Liberty University.
+Dr. Sparks professional interests include Special Education Law, Assistive Technology, Passive Virtual Reality, and Organizational Leadership.

 Renee’ Blackshear joined the Hospital Education Program in 2014.
 Since that time, she has served as an Educational Consultant for the VCU Sickle Cell Clinic, the Hemophilia and Bleeding Disorders Clinic, the Child Development Clinic, and Virginia Treatment Center for Children.
 She now serves in her current position as the Assistant Director.